* Plan seeks $2.4 billion to begin U.S. base closure process

 The Pentagon budget asks Congress to begin a new round of

-U.S. Base Realignment and Closure proceedings, a politically
+U.S. Base Realignment and Closure proceedings, a proposal that

-The budget request includes $2.4 billion over the next five
+This year's request includes $2.4 billion over five years to

-years to pay for the process.
-Base closures disrupt local
+pay for the base closure process.
+Closures disrupt local

 economies and cost a huge amount upfront, saving money only over